Back to Blog

 Looping agents: plan, act, observe, revise, repeat.

-• Infinite loops: repeating unsuccessful steps
+• Infinite loops: repeating the same failing step

 Giving an agent more power doesn't make it more useful.
 It often just makes failures more expensive.

-Production deployment demands structure.
+Production demands structure.

 Phase 5: Production Agents

-• Which actions are permissible?
+• Which actions are allowed?

-• What does each action produce?
+• What does each action return?

-• How do we prevent harmful inputs?
+• How do we keep bad inputs out?

 • Typed interfaces